 Have Your Say

-Student Academic Representatives (StARs) are elected at the start of each year to represent the views of their classmates.
-The main forum for this is the Staff-Student Consultative Committee meeting which the department holds each term.
+Student Academic Reps are elected at the start of each year to represent the views of their classmates.
+The main departmental forum for this is the Staff-Student Consultative Committee (SSCC) meeting which the department holds each term.
 Student representatives are also invited to sit on the Departmental Teaching Committee (DTC).

-UCLU provides additional information for StARs, including training, networking opportunities and resources.
+The Students' Union provides additional information for academic reps, including training, networking opportunities and resources.

 Staff Office Hours

-All Programme Directors and Module Leaders will keep an office hour during term time and over the examination period.
-Students are very welcome to drop in on staff during their office hours if there is anything they would like to discuss.
+Each of our departmental teaching staff keep an office hour during term time and over the examination period.
+You should drop in on staff during their office hours if there is anything you would like to discuss.
 This is also available as a published Google Sheet.

 Head of Department ‘Open Hour’